University of Zagreb

-The history of the University began on September 23, 1669, when the Holy Roman Emperor Leopold I issued a decree granting the establishment of the Jesuit Academy of the Royal Free City of Zagreb.
-The decree was accepted at the Council of the Croatian Kingdom on November 3, 1671.
+The history of the University began on 23 September 1669, when the Holy Roman Emperor Leopold I issued a decree granting the establishment of the Jesuit Academy of the Royal Free City of Zagreb.
+The decree was accepted at the Council of the Croatian Kingdom on 3 November 1671.
 The Academy was run by the Jesuits for more than a century until the order was dissolved by Pope Clement XIV in 1773.
 In 1776, Empress Maria Theresa issued a decree founding the Royal Academy of Science which succeeded the previous Jesuit Academy.
 Bishop Josip Juraj Strossmayer proposed the founding of a University to the Croatian Parliament in 1861.
 Emperor Franz Joseph signed the decree on the establishment of the University of Zagreb in 1869.
-The Act of Founding was passed by the Parliament in 1874, and was ratified by the Emperor on January 5, 1874.
-On October 19, 1874, the Royal University of Franz Joseph I was officially opened.
+The Act of Founding was passed by the Parliament in 1874, and was ratified by the Emperor on 5 January 1874.
+On 19 October 1874 the Royal University of Franz Joseph I was officially opened.

 The University is composed of 29 faculties, 3 art academies and 1 university center with more than 70,000 students.